Post 18 Options

 Brookvale Groby Learning Campus Post 16 Centre has a long and successful history of supporting students with their Post 18 applications.
 The Post 16 Team have significant expertise in supporting students with their UCAS/Apprenticeship applications and have strong connections with LEBC for apprenticeships.
 Currently available apprenticeships can be found at the bottom of the page.
 Our KS5 Progress Leader, Mr Stephen Taylor-Fox, plays a key part in enabling early entry Oxbridge and medical sciences applicants who will have to make their UCAS application no later than October half term each year.

-During the Spring and Summer term of Year 12 we will have external speakers in to present in assemblies on University and Apprenticeship pathways and tutors will focus on Post 18 options during their one to one sessions.
+During the Spring and Summer term of Year 12, we will have external speakers present in assemblies on University and Apprenticeship pathways and tutors will focus on Post 18 options during their one to one sessions.
 We attend the annual UCAS East Midlands Convention which is held at a local university.
 All UK Universities and colleges are represented here with many apprenticeship providers and some overseas universities, also in attendance.
 This convention is a good starting point for our Year 12 students to kick start their research for their choices at Post 18.

 The campus also runs its own annual Higher Education (HE) day and evening for parents.
 During the HE day students will be given a presentation by a local university, log on to UCAS and Apprenticeships websites and begin their applications.
 The extra evening is for parents and carers of students and will provide essential advice about UCAS applications and Apprenticeships and answer any questions.
 We work closely with local universities and apprenticeships providers to ensure that you get the most up to date information.

 What happens at the start of Year 13?